 Life is either a daring adventure or nothing. -Helen Keller

-Our team has traveled the world, backpacked the wilderness, gone scuba diving with sharks, and competed in Mixed Martial Arts competitions around the world.
+Our recruiting and staffing team has traveled the world, backpacked the wilderness, gone scuba diving with sharks, and competed in Mixed Martial Arts competitions around the world.
 While these awesome activities are, well, awesome, we don’t believe adventure is based on activity.
 We believe adventure is based on attitude.
 We also believe our work day is much better when we apply that attitude to our everyday work life.
 In living out an adventure in your work day, we believe there are at least five principles to follow:

 Adventurers are ready for anything.
 Being adaptable means you are ready to roll with the punches, deal with the unforeseen and ride the waves of change.
 If you remain flexible and open, you will be able to thrive in any environment, and with any combination of team members.
 You will be able to handle the various challenges and stress that come your way and transform them into productive energy.

 Adventurers don’t draw within the lines!
 The ones with the biggest successes are those who think creatively and make their own way, just as an adventurer or explorer would.
 Of course, using established practices and guidelines as a foundation is a great starting point, but beyond that, it can be incredibly invigorating to go above and beyond and shake things up by doing things outside the norm.

 Adventurers often makes their discoveries with the help of a team.
 Embrace your teammates and identify each of their strengths.
 Then, think of ways that these strengths can work together so that you can blaze those trails together.
 Don’t be afraid to reach out to teammates for help or advice.
 Success is not a solo game!